ihekusmiles/Hirst-Painting/README.md

 # Hirst Painting
- Hirst painting using Turtle module
+ The Turtle module was used to illustrate Hirst Painting